Nursing R.N.–B.S. Completion Program

 This degree will assist in meeting the requirements for associate degree nurses obtaining a B.S. in Nursing.
 The degree will address the nursing shortage and promote the recommendations of the Institute of Medicine (IOM) to increase the number of professional nurses possessing baccalaureate education.
 The Nursing R.N.–B.S.
 Completion Program is designed to develop expertise in leadership and evidence-based nursing practice.
 Courses and clinical experiences are designed to enhance decision-making and critical thinking skills, strengthen skills in evidence-based nursing practice, leadership and management in order to meet the challenges of today’s healthcare work environment.

 The Nursing R.N.–B.S.
-Completion Program curriculum is developed to build on this prior knowledge and skills so as to avoid redundancy.
+Completion Program curriculum is developed to build on this prior knowledge and skills to avoid redundancy.
 Students will have the opportunity to synthesize knowledge and apply skills acquired in the nursing academic and practice settings.
 Our program is delivered in an online format, with clinical practice experiences embedded in selected courses that are completed in the student’s local region.
-Practice experiences prepare students to care for a variety of patients across the lifespan and across the continuum of care, and transition the nursing student’s competencies to the baccalaureate level of proficiency, including leadership development, evidence-based practice, information management and integration of technology, interdisciplinary collaboration and communication, clinical prevention and population health, comprehensive assessment, and quality improvement strategies.
+Practice experiences prepare students to care for a variety of patients across the lifespan and across the continuum of care and transition the nursing student’s competencies to the baccalaureate level of proficiency; this includes leadership development, evidence-based practice, information management and integration of technology, interdisciplinary collaboration and communication, clinical prevention and population health, comprehensive assessment, and quality improvement strategies.